Japa meditation—the kind using mantras and mala beads—could be the key to finally loving meditation.

 4. Take your meditation to-go.
 Having a mala with you can turn any period of downtime into the perfect moment for meditation: "For a public practice, I recommend contemplating a quality you feel is particularly significant or important to you right now and, while you're waiting for a meeting or during a commute, slowly reciting that word or phrase," says Lodro Rinzler, cofounder of MNDFL, a chain of meditation studios in New York City.
 And let's be honest, the beads probably look great with your outfit.

-Head to Mala Collective for a free audio series on how to meditate and watch the how-to video below for more tips.
+Head to Mala Collective for a free audio series to learn how to meditate and watch the video below for more tips on how to meditate using mala beads.